Sawfish

-Sawfish, also known as carpenter sharks, are a family of very large rays characterized by a long, narrow, flattened rostrum, or nose extension, lined with sharp transverse teeth, arranged in a way that resembles a saw.
-They are among the largest fish, with some species reaching lengths of about 7-7.6 m.
+Sawfish are a family of very large rays characterized by a long, narrow, flattened rostrum, or nose extension, lined with sharp transverse teeth, arranged in a way that resembles a saw.
+They are among the largest fish, with some species reaching lengths around 7-7.6 m.
 They are found worldwide in tropical and subtropical regions in coastal marine and brackish estuarine waters, as well as freshwater rivers and lakes.
 All species are critically endangered.

-They should not be confused with sawsharks (order Pristiophoriformes) or the extinct sclerorhynchoids (order Rajiformes) which have a similar appearance, or swordfish (family Xiphiidae) which have a similar name but a very different appearance.
+They should not be confused with sawsharks (order Pristiophoriformes) or the extinct sclerorhynchoids (order Rajiformes), which have a similar appearance, or swordfish (family Xiphiidae), which have a similar name but a very different appearance.

 Sawfishes are relatively slow breeders and the females give birth to live young.
 They feed on fish and invertebrates that are detected and captured with the use of their saw.
 They are generally harmless to humans, but can inflict serious injuries with the saw when captured and defending themselves.

 Sawfish have been known and hunted for thousands of years, and play an important mythological and spiritual role in many societies around the world.

 Once common, sawfish have experienced a drastic decline in recent decades, and the only remaining strongholds are in Northern Australia and Florida, United States.
-All five species are rated as Critically Endangered by the International Union for Conservation of Nature (IUCN).
-They are hunted for their fins (shark fin soup), use of parts as traditional medicine, their teeth and saw.
+All five species are rated as critically endangered by the International Union for Conservation of Nature.
+They are hunted for their fins (to make shark fin soup) and for the use of other parts, including the teeth and rostrum, in traditional medicine.
 They also face habitat loss.
-Sawfish have been listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) since 2007, restricting international trade in them and their parts.
-They are protected in Australia, the United States and several other countries, meaning that sawfish caught by accident have to be released and violations can be punished with hefty fines.
+Sawfish have been listed by the Convention on International Trade in Endangered Species of Wild Fauna and Flora since 2007, restricting international trade in them and their parts.
+They are protected in Australia, the United States, and several other countries, meaning that sawfish caught by accident have to be released, and violations can be punished with hefty fines.

 Taxonomy and etymology

 The scientific names of the sawfish family Pristidae and its type genus Pristis are derived from the πρίστης.

 Despite their appearance, sawfish are rays (superorder Batoidea).
-The sawfish family has traditionally been considered the sole living member of the order Pristiformes, but recent authorities have generally subsumed it into Rhinopristiformes, an order that now includes the sawfish family, as well as families containing guitarfish, wedgefish, banjo rays and the like.
+The sawfish family has traditionally been considered the sole living member of the order Pristiformes, but recent authorities have generally subsumed it into Rhinopristiformes, an order that now includes the sawfish family, as well as families containing guitarfish, wedgefish, banjo rays, and the like.
 Sawfish quite resemble guitarfish, except that the latter group lacks a saw, and their common ancestor likely was similar to guitarfish.